New York Whistleblower Protection

 The New York False Claims Act allows whistleblowers to bring suit in the name of the State of New York where a wrongdoer engages in conduct that defrauds the state or local governments of taxpayer dollars.
 This law was designed to address any mismanagement or wrongdoing involving state or local money.

 Without legal protection few workers are unlikely to report what are often serious concerns about the health and safety of others.
-The Harman Firm PC, is proud to help individuals who have suffered retaliatory actions by an employer after reporting violations of the law in the workplace.
+The Harman Firm, LLP, is proud to help individuals who have suffered retaliatory actions by an employer after reporting violations of the law in the workplace.

 Federal Protections for Whistle Blowing Employees